r-leyshon/ptspotter/README.md

 <u>filetype</u>: The suffix to append the filename with.
 Do not include full
 stops / periods.
 Defaults to "R".
 <u>force</u>: Defaults to FALSE.
 If set to TRUE, sequence_file_ops will
-verwrite any pre-existing files that match the write filenames asked for.
+overwrite any pre-existing files that match the write filenames asked for.

 ***